LPGhatguy/soquid/README.md

 # Soquid Templates for Lua
 Soquid is a templating "framework" designed to avoid any sort of fuss.
 Soquid enables you to write code in Lua instead of something else, enabling code reuse, simple integration, and very low complexity.
-The core parser and execution engine only about 150 lines of code!
+The core parser and execution engine is only about 150 lines of code!

 See `demos` for some demonstrations of how Soquid can be used.